NeilTynan/8634/README.md

 ## Use of this Project

+This repository may be of some interest to other students engaged in similar projects around the PalmerPenguins dataset.
+Feel free to use whatever you like from it (though if another party has been referenced, I would ask that you likewise cite them).

 The workbook has a Google collab page, which is freely accessible for all interested parties.
 <a target="_blank" href="https://colab.research.google.com/github/NeilTynan/8634/blob/main/penguins.ipynb">